 - Web data such as location, IP address, cookie data and RFID tags

 - Health and genetic data

 - Sexual orientation

 3 Create a Data Register

-Your business will need to demonstrate its progress towards becoming compliant should there be any queries.
+Since your business will need to demonstrate its progress towards becoming compliant should there be any queries, you should create a Data Register.
 The Data Protection Agency (DPA) will be responsible for checking compliance and can impose hefty fines.
 The Data Register may be an important tool in proving the business’s journey towards compliance and should contain all the information outlined in Article 30.
 It might look something like this.

 Once you have started steps in all these areas you will be making firm progress towards compliance.